-1 corinthians 11, Ancient Greece, Catholic, Christ, Christian, Corinth, Food for Thought, God, Headgear, Long hair, muslim, postaday, Religion, Sheikh Khaled Yasin, This is life, tvaraj, Video, Women in Islam
+1 corinthians 11, Ancient Greece, Catholic, Christ, Christian, Corinth, First Epistle to the Corinthians, Food for Thought, God, Headgear, Long hair, muslim, postaday, Religion, Saint Paul, Sheikh Khaled Yasin, This is life, tvaraj, Video, Women in Islam

 In Paul’s period, women had been participating in worship at Corinth without the head-covering as was normal in Greek society.
 Paul’s stated that his goal was to bring these women into conformity with contemporary Jewish practice and propriety.
 In order to convince them, he put forward arguments from a variety of sources, though he had space to develop them only sketchily and was perhaps aware that they differed greatly in persuasiveness.